rajatsachdeva/Complete_Java_Masterclass/20-Databases/20_317_SQL_Injection_Attacks_and_Prepared_Statements/README.md

 SQL : SELECT artist, album, track FROM artists_list WHERE title = "Go Your Own Way" or 1=1 or""`

 Due to above sensitive/other private information can be retrieved, which is not good

+Using prepared statements we can stop the SQL injection attack, as in prepared statements Strings are treated as Literals rather SQL statements using String Builder